jsk-ros-pkg/jsk_robot/jsk_naoqi_robot/cross/README.md

 ### Development

-On development phase, users are expected to develop sofoware on a remote machine.
+On development phase, users are expected to develop software on a remote machine.
 All codes are expected to add in `jsk_pepper_startup` package.

 You can send all development files to robot and start them on boot time.
 Note that this process requres `NAO_IP` environment variable.